Chigirenko-Egor-Dmitrievich/HomeAssignments/Assignment4/README.md

 ## Contacts
 st128240@student.spbu.ru
 ## Description
 Home Assignment 4 - includes same classes as "Home Assignment 3" does, but operators: "<<", ">>", "<", "==", ">" are realized.
 Makefile is reorganized; astyle is used.
+File with tests is "tests.cpp".
 ## Build
 make
 ## Run